Observable signature of merging stellar-mass black holes in active galactic nuclei: Model Description

 while the isotropic equivalent breakout luminosity is given by \citep{Nakar2012}

 where $f_{\rm beaming}$ is the beaming factor, takes into account the angular effect due to the fact that emission is concentrated in the direction of shock motion.
 We assume $f_{\rm beaming}=2\gamma_{\rm sf,f}^2$ approximating that the radiation is concentrated within the angle $\sim1/\gamma_{\rm sf,f}$ from the direction of the shock motion.
 Eq.~\eqref{eq:l_kin_rel} includes an additional boosting factor to account for conversion of the emitted power to the observer frame, to obtain the full Doppler boost.
 We assume that the breakout shell has a width of $v_{\rm FS}t_{\rm duration}$ (which is different from the width for the non-thermal emission of $v_{\rm FS}t_{\rm breakout}$).
-The factor of $\gamma_{\rm sf,f}/4\gamma_{\rm sf}$ in Eq.~\eqref{eq:l_bo_rel} represents the reduction of the internal energy due to adiabatic expansion, since the breakout shell becomes transparent at the temperature of $\sim50~{\rm keV}~\gamma_{\rm sf,f}$, which is lower than the temperature of the shell in the immediately shock downstream ($\sim200~{\rm keV}~\gamma_{\rm sf}$) by the factor.
+The factor of $\gamma_{\rm sf,f}/4\gamma_{\rm sf}$ in Eq.~\eqref{eq:l_bo_rel} represents the reduction of the internal energy due to adiabatic expansion.
+The temperature in the immediate shock downstream is so high ($\sim200~{\rm keV}~\gamma_{\rm sf}$) that photons cannot escape from the shell because of copious electron/positron pairs.
+The photons escape from the shell after it expands and the temperature becomes $\sim50~{\rm keV}~\gamma_{\rm sf,f}$.
+Thus, the internal energy and the luminosity of the thermal emission is reduced by the factor of $\gamma_{\rm sf,f}/4\gamma_{\rm sf}$.

 In summary, we adopt Eqs.~\eqref{eq:tem_bo}, \eqref{eq:tem_bo_fast}, \eqref{eq:tem_bo_rela} for $T_{\rm breakout}$ for $\beta_{\rm FS}\gamma_{\rm FS}\leq0.03$, $1 \geq \beta_{\rm FS}\gamma_{\rm FS}\geq0.03$, and $\beta_{\rm FS}\gamma_{\rm FS}\geq1$, respectively.
 The radiation is roughly characterized by a black-body radiation and a Wien spectrum for $\beta_{\rm FS}\gamma_{\rm FS}\leq0.03$ and $\beta_{\rm FS}\gamma_{\rm FS}\geq0.03$, respectively, although numerical simulations find that the spectrum at breakout is typically softer than that, especially for Newtonian slow shocks and in relativistic regimes \citep{Ito2020,Budnik2010}.
 Also, we assume that $t_{\rm delay}$ is given by Eqs.~\eqref{eq:t_break} and \eqref{eq:t_break_rela}, $t_{\rm duration}$ is given by Eqs.~\eqref{eq:t_bo} and \eqref{eq:t_bo_rela} for $\beta_{\rm FS}\gamma_{\rm FS}\leq1$ and $\beta_{\rm FS}\gamma_{\rm FS}\geq1$, respectively, and $L_{\rm sh}$ and $L_{\rm breakout}$ are given by Eqs.~\eqref{eq:l_bo} for $\beta_{\rm FS}\gamma_{\rm FS} \leq 1$, and are, respectively, given by Eqs.~\eqref{eq:l_kin_rel} and \eqref{eq:l_bo_rel} for $\beta_{\rm FS}\gamma_{\rm FS} \geq 1$.